5150 Meaning: Definition and Overview

 Usage in Various Contexts

-1. 5150 in Texting & Social Media
+1. Texting & Social Media

 People use “5150” to jokingly call someone wild, often without knowing the real meaning.